States with the Biggest Bullying Problems

 ‘Anti-Bullying Laws’ Rank

-*Unfortunately, due to data limitations, the following states were excluded from our analysis: Colorado, Iowa, Minnesota, Oregon, and Washington.
+*Unfortunately, due to data limitations, the following states were excluded from our analysis: Minnesota, Oregon, and Washington.

 Bullying can result in many negative consequences not only for the victim but also for the bullies themselves, their parents, their schools and society as a whole.
-In order to understand the causes of bullying and identify ways to prevent it, we’ve enlisted the help of several experts with extensive knowledge of bullying in doing so.
-Click on the experts’ profiles to read their bios and responses to the following key questions:
+In order to understand the causes of bullying and identify ways to prevent it, we asked the following key questions to several experts with extensive knowledge of bullying.
+Click on the experts’ profiles to read their bios and responses.

 - What are the main factors that put a child at risk of being bullied?